 Madison earned her bachelor’s degree in Middle School Science Education through the SKyTeach Program at Western Kentucky University.
 She also has a master’s degree in education in Curriculum and Instruction with an emphasis on Educational Technology from Purdue University.

 In recognition of her outstanding contributions to the field of science education, Madison was chosen as the Kentucky Science Teachers Association's President-elect.
 In this role, she is committed to advancing science education in Kentucky and promoting STEM careers to students across the state.
 Madison's dedication to continuous learning and professional development has earned her a Rank 1 in STEM Leadership from the Green River Regional Education Cooperatives Rank Change program.

 Michael Ralph, Member-at-Large, Alumni Representative

-Senior Associate, Senior Associate and Researcher at Multistudio, UKanTeach alumnus
+Senior Associate and Researcher at Multistudio, UKanTeach Alumnus

 Michael Ralph is a Senior Associate, Lead Researcher at Multistudio.
 He was an award-winning biology educator in the Kansas City area, where he was the recipient of the Outstanding Biology Teacher Award in 2014 and the NABT Genetics Education Award in 2016.
 He also worked as a Master Teacher at the Center for STEM Learning at the University of Kansas, where he was the recipient of the USEA Outstanding Master Teacher Award in 2020 for his work teaching Research Methods and advancing Maker education in STEM.
 He now leads the Research Center at Multistudio, where he supports community engagement, study design, and project integration that connects education research, environmental evaluation, and learning space design.